jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 **Current State:** PPE/supplies tracked but not photographed **Insurance Risk:** Cannot prove use of safety equipment (liability if injury occurs) **Question for You:** Should we photograph PPE/safety measures in use?
-- [ ] YES - Photo of containment barriers, PPE in use, safety signage
+- [ ] YES - Photo of containment barriers, PPE in use, safety signage.
+Yes, this should be in step 7.
+IT DOES NOT ASK NEARLY ENOUGH ABOUT PPE.
+RESEARCH MORE AND ASK MORE QUESTIONS HERE AND FOR PICS.
+THIS IS NOT JUST FOR CAT 3
 - [ ] NO - Checklist tracking is sufficient
 - [ ] CONDITIONAL - Only for Cat 3 or hazardous material jobs